kadirpekel/algorig/README.md

 You may end up adding your own settings to `protocol.json` configuration file and refer them accordingly while implementing your contract.

-For example, you may want to keep an address belonging to an actor of and operation.
-So simply add it to `protocol.json` file and refer it by while using the instance field `config` comes with the `BaseApplication` class instance.
+For example, you may want to keep an address belonging to an actor of an operation.
+In such case, simply add it to `protocol.json` file and refer it by using the instance field `config` comes with the `BaseApplication` class instance.

 Let;s add one as an example.